 This option will only be possible if those holding property or money on behalf of the estate (such as a bank or art centre) do not insist on sighting a Court order granting rights of administration before they will release the property or money belonging to the estate.
 In other words, the bank or art centre must be prepared to transfer the property or release the money to a family member who is not a legally appointed administrator of the estate.
-It is worth noting that it is unlikely a bank or other organisation will release property of medium-to-high value without first sighting a grant of administration.
+It is worth noting that it is unlikely a bank or other organisation will release property of medium-to-high value without first sighting a Grant of Letters of Administration.
+Requirements vary from one bank or society to another.
 Therefore, this option is most appropriate if the estate is small or uncomplicated.